-Do you resist any of the remedies sought?
-YES/NO/NA Order to provide statements (section 18) Compensation for failure to allow access to records (section 18) Order for normal and comparentian relation to minimum wave (a sting 40) Order for payment and compensation relating to minimum wage (section 19) Order to provide statement of employment particulars and compensation (section 22) Order for payment and compensation relating to deduction or requiring Compensation relating to working hours or leave periods (section 28) Compensation relating to detriment (section 30) Interim order for payment of salary relating to unfair dismissal (section 40) Compensation for unfair dismissal (sections 41 and 44) Reinstatement relating to unfair dismissal (sections 41 and 42) Re-engagement relating to unfair dismissal (sections 41and 43)

-16. Date of incident or periods covered

-Do you accept the date of the incident or periods covered as claimed by the employee?
-YES/NO

-If not detail below.

-17. Response to background and details giving rise to complaint or claim

-(continue on separate sheet if necessary)

-18. Same or similar complaints or claims against you, if so give details (if known)
+Order to provide statements (section 18) Compensation for failure to allow access to records (section 18) Order for payment and compensation relating to minimum wage (section 19) Order to provide statement of employment particulars and compensation (section 22) Order for payment and compensation relating to deduction or requiring Compensation relating to working hours or leave periods (section 28) Compensation relating to detriment (section 30) Interim order for payment of salary relating to unfair dismissal (section 40) Compensation for unfair dismissal (sections 41 and 44) Reinstatement relating to unfair dismissal (sections 41 and 42) Re-engagement relating to unfair dismissal (sections 41and 43) Do you accept the date of the incident or periods covered as claimed by YES/NO If not detail below. y the employee?
+7. Response to background and details giving rise to complain t or claim (continue on separate sheet if necessary) • 8.
+Same or similar complaints or claims against you, if so give details (if known) details (if known)

-Date: Details:

-20. List supporting material relevant to the response to the complaint or claim

-21. Explanation for response being outwith the prescribed time limit

-22. Connected proceedings for wrongful dismissal or otherwise in a court in St Helena or elsewhere

-23. Declaration

-I/We understand that on receipt of this response the Regulator will provide a copy of this form and any accompanying information to the Employee.

-I understand that the proceedings into this complaint or claim falls under the Regulator's jurisdiction and undertake to abide by all the Regulator's regulations and procedures.

-Signature of employee/ representative .....

-Date of complaint or claim .....
+19. Details of complaint or claim to made directly to you Date: Details: 20.
+List supporting material relevant to the response to the complaint or claim 21.
+Explanation for response being outwith the prescribed time limit 22.
+Connected proceedings for wrongful dismissal or otherwise in a court in St Helena or elsewhere 23.
+Declaration erstand that on receipt of this response the Regulator will provide a copy of this form and any nying information to the Employee. and that the proceedings into this complaint or claim falls under the Regulator's jurisdiction and undertake by all the Regulator's regulations and procedures.
+Signature of employee/ representative Date of co omplaint or claim

-Return to: The Labour Regulating Authority, The Castle, Jamestown, St Helena STHL 1ZZ Telephone Tel: +290 2340 Fax: +290 2598 E-mail: vvonne.williams@sainthelena.gov.sh
+Return to: The Labour Regulating Authority, The Castle, Jamestown, St Helena STHL 1ZZ

+Telephone Tel: +290 2340 Fax: +290 2598 E-mail: yvonne.williams@sainthelena.gov.sh